 The gun went off and we were off!
 We ran a loop of the oval before we ran along the river.
 I noticed a lot of runners (especially females) went out hard.
 I didn’t see the point.
 I knew that if I went out hard at the start I wouldn’t have enough energy for the distance.
 So I went at a pace that was comfortable for me and stuck at it.

-The half marathon I decided to run with my fuel belt.
-After doing run for the kids, I realised how congested drink stations can be.
+For this event, I decided to run with my fuel belt.
+After doing Run for the Kids, I realised how congested drink stations can be.
 It also meant that by having my own water I could drink when I wanted to drink and not be limited by where the race director placed the water stations.

-The other item that I had in my fuel belt were gu energy gels.
-I initially had planned on having one at approx the 10km (or around 50mins) and then the 2nd one at the 19km mark.
-However I found that I didn’t want the entire gu gel.
+The other item that I had in my fuel belt were a couple of gu energy gels.
+I initially had planned on having one at approx 10km (or around 50mins) and then the 2nd one at the 19km mark.
+However, I found that I didn’t want the entire gu gel.
 So guess what?
 I ran with that gu energy gel in my hand from 10km to 19km.
-Yes my hand did get a little sticky, but it didn’t bother me.
+Yes, my hand did get a little sticky, but it didn’t bother me.
 I got the energy I needed and wanted, so that’s all that mattered.

-At around the 16km mark I had a chat with a guy running in croc thongs (he is in one of the images if you look closely).
-At first I thought it was weird, but then I heard his story, and it made sense.
+At around the 16km mark, I had a chat with a guy running in crocs (he is in one of the images if you look closely).
+At first, I thought it was weird, but then I heard his story, and it made sense.
 If you are wondering, he runs in thongs (flip flops) because he finds shoes don’t give him the support he needs.
-He runs barefoot, he uses the thongs as a barrier.
-Good on him I say (and each to their own, barefoot running has it’s place, if it interests you get as much information about it as you can, and don’t overdo it).
+He does run barefooted but prefers crocs or thongs as a barrier.
+Good on him I say (and each to their own, barefoot running has its place, if it interests you get as much information about it as you can, and don’t overdo it).

 I crossed the line.
 Yay!
 What a great day and a great event.
 I must say really enjoyed this run.
 The course along the river was beautiful, it was also flat, so that means it was fast was fast.
 So guess what?
 That means a new personal best (pb) for me.
 I ran this course in 1h52m35s.
 A whole 3 minutes and 1 second (yes and 1 second) faster than my previous half marathon time in Portland.
 Gotta be happy with that.
 In fact I’m really happy with that.